Frenet-Serret Frame-based Decomposition for Part Segmentation of 3D Curvilinear Structures: Related Works

-\bfsection{Preliminaries}~In three-dimensional Euclidean space $\mathbb{R}^{3}$, the Frenet–Serret frame (TNB frame) of a differentiable curve at a point is a triplet of three mutually orthogonal unit vectors (tangent, normal, and binormal).
-Specifically, let $\mathbf{r}(t)$ be a curve in Euclidean space, representing the position vector of the particle as a function of time, and $\mathbf{s}(t)$ represent the arc length which the particle has moved along the curve in time t~\cite{Piaggio1952DifferentialGO}.
-The TNB frame is defined by:
+To understand the geometric properties of curvilinear structures, we turn to the fundamental concept of the Frenet-Serret frame in differential geometry.
+In three-dimensional Euclidean space $\mathbb{R}^{3}$, the Frenet-Serret frame (TNB frame) of a differentiable curve at a point is a triplet of three mutually orthogonal unit vectors (i.e., tangent, normal, and binormal, denoted as $\mathbf{T}$, $\mathbf{N}$, and $\mathbf{B}$, respectively.)~\cite{Piaggio1952DifferentialGO}.
+Specifically, let $\mathbf{r}(s)$ be a curve in Euclidean space parameterized by arc length $\mathbf{s}$, then the Frenet-Serret frame can be defined by: which satisfies the Frenet-Serret formulas: where $\kappa(s)$ is curvature and $\tau(s)$ is torsion, measuring how sharply the curve bends and how much the curve twists out of a plane.